kunaltyagi9/University-Management-System/README.md

 # IDE Used - NetBeans
 # Database Used - MySQL

-It is made with PROPER CODING and NO DRAG AND DROP
+# PROPER CODING and NO DRAG AND DROP
 ----------------------------------------------------------------------------------------------------------
 # For Source Code, Clone repository from Github
 https://github.com/NirajanWEB/University-Management-System